vim-ctrlspace/vim-ctrlspace/README.md

             \ }
     endif

+Of course, you don't have to mind the `g:ctrlspace_unicode_font` settings.
+Just provide one array here.

 ### `g:ctrlspace_ignored_files`

-The expression used to ignore some files, during collecting.
+The expression used to ignore some files during file collecting.
 It is used in addition to the `wildignore` option in Vim (see `:help wildignore`).
 Default value: `'\v(tmp|temp)[\/]'`

 ### `g:ctrlspace_show_key_info`